 9. Record Your Reflection

-Write a short summary of what you learned.
-Over time, this becomes a record of spiritual growth and a reminder of God’s faithfulness.
+Over time, this becomes a visible record of growth and a reminder of God’s faithfulness.

 10. Stay Consistent